v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 4. Using  the `bad_bundles.zip` file downloaded in Step 1:
     + Determine which container this file should be uploaded to.

-> Refer to the Troubleshooting section below or FHIR Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for more information
+> Refer to the Troubleshooting section below or FHIR Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for more information.

-## Challenge Success
+## What does success look like for Challenge-03?

 + Successfully upload and import data from the file `good_bundles.zip`
 + Successfully identify the problem in the `bad_bundles.zip` file.
 Use the Troubleshooting tips below to help.